SilverNexus/computer-stats/README.md

 **Linux**

-1. Copy computer-stats.pl to /etc/cron.d/
-2. run `crontab -e`
-3. Add the following line to the crontab to make it run every ten minutes:
-`*/10 * * * * perl /etc/cron.d/computer-stats.pl`
-4. Exit the text editor that crontab -e opened and save your changes if not done already.
-This automatically updates cron to read the new crontab, so no further action is required.

-This will result in the generated csv being written to your home folder.
-It should be called usage_log.csv.
+Run install.sh, providing any arguments for the cron job to the script. install.sh will need superuser privileges to operate correctly.

+Example: `sudo install.sh -o /var/log/output.csv -d /home -d /` will make the logfile be written at `/var/log/output.csv` and the program will check the disk space of the partitions at `/home` and `/`.

 **Windows**